mcandre/unmake/WARNINGS.md

 When the special target rule `.IGNORE:` is declared with no prerequisites, then make ignores exit codes for all make commands, for all rules.
 This is hazardous, and tends to invite file corruption.

 Caution: Avoid using `.IGNORE:` this way.
-Declare at least one prerequisite for `.IGNORE`, or use hyphen-minus (`-`) to ignore exit codes from individual commands.
+When using the special target `.IGNORE` rule, declare at least one prerequisite.

 ### Fail